Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Simulation studies

 \subsection{Schlather's max-stable model}

-Max-stable processes are a central pillar of spatial extreme-value analysis \citep{Davison_Huser_2015_Statistics_of_extremes, Davison_2019_spatial_extremes, Huser_2022_advances_in_spatial_extremes}, being the only possible non-degenerate limits of properly renormalised pointwise block maxima of independent and identically distributed (i.i.d.) random fields.
+Despite their limitations \citep{Huser_2024_max-stable}, max-stable processes remain a central pillar of spatial extreme-value analysis \citep{Davison_Huser_2015_Statistics_of_extremes, Davison_2019_spatial_extremes, Huser_2022_advances_in_spatial_extremes}, being the only possible non-degenerate limits of properly renormalised pointwise block maxima of independent and identically distributed (i.i.d.) random fields.
 However, inference using the full likelihood function is computationally infeasible with even a moderate number of observed locations \citep{Castruccio_2016_composite_likelihood_max-stable}; they are, therefore, ideal candidates for likelihood-free inference.
 Here we consider Schlather's max-stable model \citep{Schlather_2002_max-stable_models}, given by

 where, for replicates $i = 1, \dots, m$, $\vec{Z}_i \equiv (Z_{i1}, \dots, Z_{in_i})'$ are observed at locations \mbox{$\{\vec{s}_{i1}, \dots, \vec{s}_{in_i}\} \subset \mathcal{D}$}, $\{\zeta_{ik} : k \in \mathbb{N}\}$ are i.i.d.~Poisson point processes on $(0, \infty)$ with unit intensity, and \mbox{$\{Y_{ik}(\cdot) : k \in \mathbb{N}\}$} are i.i.d.~mean-zero Gaussian processes scaled so that $\E[{\max\{0, Y_{ik}(\cdot)\}}] = 1$.
 Here, we model each $Y_{ik}(\cdot)$ using the Mat\'{e}rn covariance function \eqref{eqn:Matern_covariance_function}, with $\sigma^2 = 1$.
 Hence, the unknown parameter vector to estimate is $\vec{\theta} \equiv (\rho, \nu)'$.